 Neither Sam nor Charlie have any illusions about what it might take to make a relationship work out, and with all the entanglements of Sam’s children, romance is complicated further.
 Issues surface, from ex-spouses, the ‘birds and bees’ chat, and medical emergencies.
 Underlying everything is the stroke of Charlie’s insecurities that stem from her irrevocable infertility.

-Before Flats Junction
+Additional Forthcoming Flats Junction Books:

 A pregnant widow.